 Critically acclaimed mixing engineer, Martin Feveyear, who’s mixed all of the band’s recordings to date, describes the band’s music as, "A bold, spirited, diverse and romantic blend of all that's great in Latin music, with an added twist of Mediterranean magic!"

-In March 2020, utilizing the downtime from to the pandemic, The Rumba Kings began the long and arduous process of upgrading several aspects of their live show, which included doubling the show's ninety performance to almost three hours.
+In March 2020, utilizing the downtime from to the pandemic, The Rumba Kings began the long and arduous process of taking several aspects of their live show to the next level, which included adding a string quartet, charting the scores for the quartet, new music, more dance segments, more vocalists, and several new musicians.
 The band's music director, Johnny Bacolas, spearheaded the process by working closely with a brilliant composer/transcriptionist, Seth-May Patterson, to fully-integrate one of the Pacific Northwest’s top string quartets, Arcobaleno Strings, into their live shows.
 "Seth is one of the most talented musicians I've met.
 Working with him has taking our live show to another level.
 He's a valuable part of our team," says Bacolas.
-(See article published June 2021 by KNKX: The Rumba Kings use pandemic pause to grow their show)
+(See article published June 2021 by KNKX radio station in Seattle: The Rumba Kings use pandemic pause to grow their show)

-The purpose of hiring the quartet was for the songs to be performed as accurately as possible with respect to their well-orchestrated studio recordings, and because as Stevens puts it, "That's how they're supposed to sound."
-Also with respect to the newly designed show, Bacolas added four new musicians, new vocalists, new dance segments, and as mentioned previously, added an additional ninety minutes of music to the performance, making the shows almost three hours in length with over thirty-three songs being performed.
+The purpose of hiring the quartet was for the songs to be performed as accurately as possible with respect to their studio recordings, and because as Stevens puts it, "That's how they're supposed to sound."
 Bacolas says of the new show, “It now more closely resembles a Vegas production more than anything else.
-This is how George and I always envisioned our shows when we were planning them early-on.
+This is how George and I always envisioned our shows when we were planning them early on.
 It's pure class.
-It's a night out at The Copacabana in the 40's, like in the movies.
+It's a night out at The Copacabana in the 40's like you see in the movies.
 This is the ultimate get dressed-up and have a classy night out show.”
-Regarding the music in the band's live shows, Stevens adds, "If it isn't beautiful, it doesn't make the cut."
+Regarding the music in the band's live shows, Stevens says in a recent podcast, "If it isn't beautiful, it doesn't make the cut."

 In 2022, The Rumba Kings released their single, "Love from Mykonos."
 The music was written by George Stevens and produced by Johnny Bacolas.
-The music and video was also produced and directed by Johnny Bacolas and filmed on location primarily on Mykonos and Santorini.
+The official music video was also produced and directed by Johnny Bacolas and filmed on location primarily in Greece on the islands of Mykonos and Santorini.
 See video here>

 KNKX 88.5 FM Seattle, presents the majority of the band’s shows in the Seattle area, and the band’s music is regularly played on the station.